 For me, the history of Abu Simbel was one of the most fascinating in all of Egypt.
-But if you’re not here for history then you can just skip right on to the bottom where I share all my secrets for how I had Abu Simbel all to myself while visiting in February, 2019.
+But if you’re not here for history then you can just skip right on to the bottom!
+There I share all my secrets about how I had Abu Simbel all to myself in February 2019.

 When you first arrive at Abu Simbel you’ll notice the two temples.
 Keep in mind that these are temples, not tombs.
-The first temple that you will come to belonged to Nefertari and was built for her by Ramsesses the Second.
+The first temple that you will come to belongs to Nefertari and was built for her by Ramesses the Second.
 It stands on the right and then on the left is the grand temple of Ramesses ll.
-Ramsesses had these two temples constructed here for very important reasons.
-He wanted to present himself as a God and Nefertari as a Goddess but he had to choose a place that wasn’t already governed by one of the Egyptian Gods.
+Ramesses had these two temples constructed here for very important reasons.
+He wanted to present himself as a God and Nefertari as a Goddess.
+But he had to choose a place that wasn’t already governed by one of the Egyptian Gods.
 That’s what led to the location of Abu Simbel.

-The two temples of Abu Simbel were carved out of the rock mountain side in the 13th century, which was the 19th dynasty reign of the Pharoah Ramsses ll.
+The two temples of Abu Simbel were carved out of the rocky mountainside in the 13th century, which was the 19th dynasty reign of the Pharoah Ramsses ll.
 The temples were rediscovered (I say rediscovered because up until this point they were unknown to the outside world but they were known by the local Nubian people) in 1813 by Johann Ludwig Burckhardt, a Swiss Discoverer.

 In the mid-20th century, the Egyptian government under General Nasser planned to construct the dam to control the unpredictable annual Nile floods and provide hydroelectric power.
-But such a dam would well and truly place Abu Simbel underwater.
+But such a dam would place Abu Simbel underwater.

-Because of this new problem, in 1959 the Egyptian and Sudanese government’s wrote to UNESCO seeking assistance.
-So began a huge multinational effort to save Abu Simbel.
+Because of this new problem, in 1959 the Egyptian and Sudanese governments wrote to UNESCO seeking assistance.
+And that led to a huge multinational effort to save Abu Simbel.
 They moved the temples 65 meters back and 200 meters higher, placing them where they are today.
 The work took 4 years beginning in 1964 and finally being completed in 1968, costing $40 Million Dollars!

 Getting to Abu Simbel

 There are several ways that you can get to Abu Simbel, the easiest being from Aswan.
-You can arrive at Abu Simbel by bus or car, driving generally about 4 hours from Aswan or you can arrive by plane.
+You can arrive at Abu Simbel by bus or car, driving generally about 4 hours from Aswan.
+Or you can fly.
 There is an airport just next to Abu Simbel and you can fly there and back in one day.
-This is also the most expensive way to visit, but if you don’t have much time it could be better for you.
+This is also the most expensive way to visit and most people don’t do this.

-Another option is to take a guided tour from Aswan.
-These tours leave Aswan at 4 in the morning, arriving at Abu Simbel at 8am, right when the temples open.
+The most popular option is to take a guided tour from Aswan.
+These tours leave Aswan at 4 in the morning, arriving at Abu Simbel at 8 am, right when the temples open.
 This is the most affordable and most popular way to travel here.

-By the time we bought our tickets and walked over the temples, it was almost completely empty.
-Incredible.
+By the time we bought our tickets and walked over to the temples, it was almost completely empty.

-With a private car it is also possible that you can stay at the temples for as long as you like, and chances are, your driver or hotel will know someone who can be your local guide when you arrive.
-That’s what happened for us.
-Our amazing hotel in Aswan organized this car at my request and drove us to Abu Simbel where they also organized a local guide to meet us and take us around the temples.
+With a private car, it is also possible that you can stay at the temples for as long as you like, and chances are, your driver or hotel will know someone who can be your local guide when you arrive.
+My amazing hotel in Aswan organized this car at my request and drove me to Abu Simbel where they also organized a local guide to meet me and take me around the temples.

-After he showed us around, we took full advantage of having the places to ourselves to go crazy taking 100 photos (at least) at each temple.
-It turned out that these were some of my favorite photos from my entire month in Egypt.
+After he showed me around, I took full advantage of having the places to myself to go crazy taking 1,000 photos (at least) at each temple.
+It turned out that these were some of my favorite moments from my entire month in Egypt.

-Cost for the private transfer to Abu Simbel and back to our hotel in Aswan: 1,400 EGP including an additional 300 EGP tip for our driver for being so awesome! (this is per car so if there are more of you, divided the price is NOT bad at all)
+Cost for the private transfer to Abu Simbel and back to the hotel in Aswan: 1,400 EGP including an additional 300 EGP tip for our driver for being so awesome! (this is per car so if there are more of you, divided the price is NOT bad at all)

-I want to give a huge thanks to the team at Anakato Nubian Houses for organizing this day for us.
+I want to give a huge thanks to the team at Anakato Nubian Houses for organizing this day for me.
 It was so special and all thanks to them.
-You can read about my stay in the Nubian Village soon (I will share a link here when it’s published) and learn more about how you can receive a special discount off your trip to Nubia - the land of smiles!
+You can read about my stay in the Nubian Village soon (I will share a link here when it’s published).

 I hope this has inspired you to visit Egypt and make a trip to the Egyptian/Sudanese border to see the remarkable Abu Simbel temples.
-Make sure that you are following me on Instagram to see even more of my adventures through Egypt.
+Make sure that you are following me on Instagram to see even more of my adventures through Egypt and around the world.